-Love is not wanting to see someone happy; it is wanting to see someone healthy.
+Love is not wanting to see someone happy; love is wanting to see someone healthy.
 It is not protecting them from pain but rather understanding that pain is a part of growth and healing.
 To keep someone happy and immune to the consequences of their actions is the opposite of love.
 It is enabling.

 Enabling may look like love, because it keeps loved ones in active addiction from suffering emotional consequences.
 It prevents them from feeling fear and loneliness.
 However, those uncomfortable emotions are exactly what your loved one needs to seek out help.
 Consequences, including emotional ones, are the force that lead an individual – in active addiction or not – to seek out change.

 Therefore, protecting loved ones from negative emotional consequences prevents opportunities for his or her growth and healing and thus keeps them active in addiction.
 This approach essentially keeps them sick, and to do so simply to relieve our own discomfort at their suffering through the growth and healing process is the opposite of selfless.
 It’s selfish.